EJT93/aws-devops-project/readme.md

-# This is a repo for our new AWS DevOps project
+# docker flask application

+- This application is written in python
+- It shall be deployed on AWS